Cynthia A. Telles

-Cynthia Ann Telles is an American academic and psychologist who currently serves as the US Ambassador to Costa Rica.
+Cynthia Ann Telles is an American academic and psychologist who served as the United States ambassador to Costa Rica under Joe Biden.
 She is a clinical professor in the UCLA Department of Psychiatry at the David Geffen School of Medicine at UCLA and serves on the executive committee of the Semel Institute for Neuroscience and Human Behavior.
 She is the founding director of the Hispanic Neuropsychiatric Center of Excellence.

 Early life and education

-Her father is Raymond Telles, the first Mexican American mayor of a major American city, El Paso, Texas.
+Her father was Raymond Telles, the first Mexican-American mayor of a major American city, El Paso, Texas.
 She was raised in El Paso and moved to Costa Rica in 1961, when her father served as the U.S. Ambassador to Costa Rica under the John F. Kennedy administration.
 When she was 10, she nearly died after contracting viral encephalitis from a mosquito bite.
 By 12, she began volunteering at a hospital.
 After living in Costa Rica for six years, the family moved to Washington, D.C.

 Telles received a Bachelor of Arts from Smith College and a Doctor of Philosophy in clinical psychology from Boston University.
 She moved to Los Angeles in the late 1970s to work on her doctoral dissertation.